tomwhartung/jmws_accoutrements/doc/devops/cms_github_strategy.md

 #### Drupal Example
 For example, to link the drupal customizations in the `customizations` directory to the site code in the `drupal-example.com` directory:

 ```
 cd /var/www/drupal-example.com/htdocs/
 ln_drupal_customizations drupal-example.com
 ls -al drupal-example.com/wp-content/plugins    ## should see links to any customizations that contain a plugin
 ls -al drupal-example.com/wp-content/themes     ## should see links to any customizations that contain a theme

 ```

 Lazy typists should be able to use file name completion on the drupal-example.com directory, making this very easy.

 ### Deployment: Keeping Up-to-Date
 Use `git pull` to update the source: getting the URI for the code from the repo's main page.

 ```
 git pull
 ```

+### Checking CMS Core Code Into Git
+Upgrading your site to a new version of the CMS Core code is easier when you check the code into github.

+The specifics of this technique vary for the different CMSes, and you may have your own ideas as to what the best way to do it is, so I will not go into details here.

+This does however make it easier to deploy updates made to a local site, once the local site is working ok.
+It also helps when adding images and other media.